Lehigh University has contracted with ConsumerMedical, an Alight company, to provide expert medical opinion services.

 - Verify any doctor’s credentials, skills, and experience treating their condition

 - Get a second opinion from top specialists, either in person or virtually

 - Connect with experts in their diagnosis from leading medical institutions

 ConsumerMedical is a medical research and information company staffed by highly experienced, independent doctors, nurses, and researchers.
 ConsumerMedical’s physicians are affiliated with top medical schools.

 No, ConsumerMedical is an independent company and is not affiliated with any insurance company.

 Eligibility and Cost

-Lehigh University is pleased to offer this valuable benefit at no cost to all full-time benefits eligible employees and their eligible dependents.
+Lehigh University is pleased to offer this valuable benefit at no cost to all full-time benefits eligible employees and their eligible dependents, whether covered by Lehigh's medical plan or another medical plan.
 This benefit is also extended to those who are enrolled under Lehigh's medical plan through Long Term Disability, COBRA, ACA eligibility and Eligible Retirees.

 No, Lehigh University covers the cost of the ConsumerMedical service.

 ConsumerMedical can support participants seeking a second opinion by identifying the most qualified doctors and hospitals in their area and insurance network, verifying a doctor’s skills and experience treating their specific condition, and checking the credentials of a participant’s current doctor.
 ConsumerMedical can also arrange for virtual second opinion consultations with top specialists across the country.